Farm Team

 Caitlin Stolecki

 Caitlin Stolecki grew up just north of Boston helping her mom in her various gardens.
 She enjoys spending time outdoors getting her hands dirty.
-After graduating with a Strategy and Operations degree from Boston University’s Questrom School of Business, Caitlin decided to flee New England to Hawaii.
-It was on the island of Kauai that she rediscovered her love for playing in the dirt while wwoofing on a small scale organic farm.
-After living on Kauai for a year she moved back home and got a job with the non profit Boston Area Gleaners.
+After graduating with a Strategy and Operations degree from Boston University’s Questrom School of Business, Caitlin decided to flee New England to Hawai’i.
+It was on the island of Kauai that she rediscovered her love for playing in the dirt while WWOOFing on a small scale organic farm.
+After living on Kauai for a year she moved back home and got a job with the non-profit Boston Area Gleaners.
 She has a passion for food access and justice, ever more so on learning about contemporary food systems.
-What better place to apply these talents than at Smithereen Farm to pursue farming, groccery, education and local food promotion.
+What better place to apply these talents than at Smithereen Farm to pursue farming, grocery, education and local food promotion.

 Emily Rose Theobald